Skip to content

 Try Editing It

-The snippet above returned undefined because myName is a private class field you can only read and modify from within the class's body.
+The snippet above returned undefined because myName is a private class field that can only be read and modified from within the class’s body.

 Therefore, you need to use an internal code to access myName.